barfowl/OpenSubdiv/documentation/bfr_overview.rst

 *Bfr* uses patterns more consistent with those resulting from the subdivision of triangles.
-Only edges parallel to the edges of the triangle are introduced, which both reduces the number of facets as well as reducing some of the artifacts of the hardware patterns:
+Only edges parallel to the edges of the triangle are introduced, which creates more uniform facets (both edge lengths and area) and reduces their number (by one third).
+This can reduce artifacts that sometimes arise with use of the hardware patterns at lower tessellation rates:

 +----------------------------------------------+----------------------------------------------+
 | .. image:: images/bfr_tess_diff_tri_osd.png  | .. image:: images/bfr_tess_diff_tri_gpu.png  |